Fertilizer burn: Background

 Fertilizers contain nutrients that increase plant growth by increasing the rate of photosynthesis (the process in which plants uptake water and nutrients to create sugar) and cellular respiration (the process in which carbon dioxide and sugar is broken down to be used as energy, releasing oxygen).
-Nutrients and water enter the plant through the plants’ root cell membranes (the barrier separating the inside of the root cells from the outside) via of osmosis (the movement of water and small nutrients through a membrane to equalize the concentration of a substance on each side of the membrane).
+Nutrients and water enter the plant through the plants’ root cell membranes (the barrier separating the inside of the root cells from the outside) via osmosis (the movement of water and small nutrients through a membrane to equalize the concentration of a substance on each side of the membrane).
 Fertilizer burns occur when the use of fertilizers inhibit the above processes from working correctly and damage the plant.

 Salt index and effects

 Fertilizers contain differing salt concentrations which alter their 'salt index.'
+A salt index measures the relative change in osmotic pressure in water after a given salt has been added compared to sodium nitrate, which is assigned a value of 100.
+Salt indexes can have some relation to the rate of fertilizer burn in plants, with fertilizers of a salt index above 20 not being recommended for use with particularly sensitive crops.

 Below is a chart of salt indexes and percent nitrogen of some of the most commonly used fertilizers.

 An abundance of nitrogen can cause fertilizer burns.
 The concentration of nitrogen in a plant is important in terms of avoiding fertilizer burns.

 The salt index of fertilizer can change the osmotic pressure, allowing the plant to absorb more or less water and nutrients.
 When a fertilizer has a high salt concentration, it will have a high salt index and vice versa for a low salt concentration.
 A correct salt index (in terms of the given plant and fertilizer) will result in high osmotic pressure.
 The incorrect salt concentration will result in low osmotic pressure, which can cause a fertilizer burn.